 Allow to cool and cut into squares.
 Will keep in the fridge for 5 days....
 If it lasts that long!

-Give this recipe a go and see how you get on.
+If you give this recipe a go let us know how you get on.
 Tag your pictures on Instagram with @BePureBenWarren.